-Dew Piling, based in Oldham, has provided in excess of 1,000 tonnes of steel to construct shafts and other structures at a number of Crossrail sites, including the Limmo Peninsula and Pudding Mill Lane in East London.
-The company employs 24 people and has recently taken on two junior engineers, partly on the back of Crossrail contracts which last year accounted for approximately a quarter of its workload.
+Dew Piling, based in Oldham, has provided in excess of 1,000 tonnes of steel to construct shafts and other structures at a number of Crossrail project worksites, including the Limmo Peninsula and Pudding Mill Lane in East London.
+The company employs 24 people and has recently taken on two junior engineers, partly on the back of Crossrail programme contracts which last year accounted for approximately a quarter of its workload.

 Teckentrup UK Ltd, based in Warrington in the UK and Bielefeld in Germany, manufacture a full range of steel door sets, delivering a multi-certificated solution backed up with comprehensive assurance documentation and project management teams.
-Teckentrup UK has worked on the Whitechapel and Liverpool Street sites on the Crossrail programme and has also supplied specialist door solutions at Farringdon, Bond Street, Paddington and Woolwich stations.
+Teckentrup UK has worked on the Whitechapel and Liverpool Street Elizabeth line stations and has also supplied specialist door solutions at Farringdon, Bond Street, Paddington and Woolwich Elizabeth line stations.
 They have developed a full range of UK specific products and their ability to service contracts has grown immeasurably due to their exposure whilst working on the Crossrail programme.

 Yorkshire and Humber